 Amazingly, none could.
 And the excuses proffered as to why they couldn’t reinforced Warren’s claim that banks that are “too big to fail” have also become “too big for trial.”
 “We have not had to do it as a practical matter to achieve our supervisory goals,” stammered Thomas J. Curry, the comptroller of the currency.

-Warren’s exchange—which she posted on her YouTube page—quickly spread across political and news websites.
+YouTube page—quickly spread across political and news websites.
 Many people in and out of Washington are newly alert to the issue of bank settlements.

 But her performance plainly violated the Clinton doctrine of maintaining a low profile.
 Will she pay a price?